The Hiroshima Peace Memorial is a symbol representing the cost of war and the importance of peace

 How to Get There

-Hiroshima Atomic Bomb Dome is a short walk from Genbaku Dome-Mae Station.
-From Hiroshima Station, walk three minutes to the Dentetsu Line.
-From there, ride 15 minutes to Genbaku Dome-Mae Station.
+Hiroshima Atomic Bomb Dome is a short walk from Genbaku Dome-Mae tram stop.
+From Hiroshima Station, walk three minutes to the Hiroden Line.
+From there, ride 15 minutes to Genbaku Dome-Mae tram stop.

 Important Notice: The Main Building of the Hiroshima Peace Memorial Museum will be closed for renovations until spring, 2019.
 The East Building remains open to visitors.